Open world: Procedural generation of open worlds

 Procedural generation refers to content generated algorithmically rather than manually, and is often used to generate game levels and other content.
 While procedural generation does not guarantee that a game or sequence of levels is nonlinear, it is an important factor in reducing game development time and opens up avenues making it possible to generate larger and more or less unique seamless game worlds on the fly and using fewer resources.
 This kind of procedural generation is known as worldbuilding, in which general rules are used to construct a believable world.

 Most 4X and roguelike games make use of procedural generation to some extent to generate game levels.
 SpeedTree is an example of a developer-oriented tool used in the development of The Elder Scrolls IV: Oblivion and aimed at speeding up the level design process.
 Procedural generation also made it possible for the developers of Elite, David Braben and Ian Bell, to fit the entire game—including thousands of planets, dozens of trade commodities, multiple ship types and a plausible economic system—into less than 22 kilobytes of memory.
 More recently, No Man's Sky procedurally generated over 18 quintillion planets including flora, fauna, and other features that can be researched and explored.

+Level streaming

+With more advanced computing hardware with faster input/output data transfer rates, such as optical drives, hard disk drives (HDDs), solid-state drives (SSDs), and larger amounts of memory, game developers have been able to take advantage of continuously loading new level assets – models, textures, and audio – into the computer or console's memory as the player approaches the edge of one level and the start of a new one.
+This can effectively make the transition from one level to another level appear to be seamless and avoid the use of loading screens.
+This is known as level streaming or in-game streaming, and is often used for open world games to give the perception of a fully-interconnected space.
+There are often tricks used to give the computer hardware sufficient time to load the assets for the next area.
+The player's speed may be reduced, while story cues are presented to draw the player's attention.
+The player may be required to enter areas in which their view of the world is plausibly restricted, sometimes referred to as "loading tunnels".
+With newer consoles, such as the PlayStation 5 and Xbox Series X and Series S, special SSD arrays alongside software libraries that have a total high data throughput can eliminate the need for any loading tunnels in a seamless world game.